Barcelona has a lot to offer. Make the most of your stay in Barcelona by experiencing the best tours and visits to the city’s iconic spots.

 The Casa Milà, better known as “La Pedrera”, was built by Gaudí between 1906 and 1910.
-In this mature work, the original architect stamps the movement of waves on the imposing stone façade, highlighted by wrought-iron balconies, each of which is different from the others.
-The interior of this house, declared Patrimony of Humanity, is full of surprises: the “Espai Gaudí” of the attic which contains an exhibition of all of Gaudí’s work, the impressive roof terrace with its forest of chimneys covered with tile, and the re-creation of a flat of the period.
-The main floor has been remodeled as an exhibition hall and there is an auditorium in the basement.
-On the Passeig de Gràcia, pay special attention to two unique elements; the hexagonal-shaped pavement tile which reproduces a design by Gaudí, and the magnificent streetlamp-benches which line the entire avenue.
+In this mature work, the original architect stamps the movement of waves on the imposing stone façade, highlighted by wrought-iron balconies, each different from the others.
+The interior of this house, declared Patrimony of Humanity, is full of surprises: the “Espai Gaudí” of the attic, which contains an exhibition of all of Gaudí’s work, the impressive roof terrace with its forest of chimneys covered with tile, and the re-creation of a flat of the period.
+The main floor has been remodelled as an exhibition hall, and an auditorium is in the basement.
+On the Passeig de Gràcia, pay special attention to two unique elements; the hexagonal-shaped pavement tile which reproduces a design by Gaudí, and the magnificent streetlamp benches which line the entire avenue.

 Skip the line tickets

 This park, a World Heritage Site, is named after Gaudí’s great patron, Count Eusebi Güell.
-Although initially planned as a residential garden city in the English style (hence the name “Park”), the initiative was unsuccessful and only one show-house was built, like the one which was Gaudí’s home and today houses the museum devoted to the architect.
-Finally, Güell donated the park to the Municipal Council in 1923 and since then it has belonged to the municipality and been a unique public park enjoying a prime location.
-Nowhere else so successfully integrates Gaudí’s work into nature: his main source of inspiration.
+Although initially planned as a residential garden city in the English style (hence the name “Park”), the initiative was unsuccessful.
+Only one showhouse was built, like the one which was Gaudí’s home and today houses the museum devoted to the architect.
+Finally, Güell donated the park to the Municipal Council in 1923, and since then, it has belonged to the municipality and has been a unique public park enjoying a prime location.
+Nowhere else successfully integrates Gaudí’s work into nature: his main source of inspiration.

 Fuss-free access + shuttle

-If there’s a place in Barcelona where contrast gains both strength and harmony, that place is the Raval district which is home to the Museu d’Art Contemporani (MACBA) and the former poorhouse which was converted into the Centre de Cultura Contemporània (CCCB).
+Suppose there’s a place in Barcelona where contrast gains strength and harmony.
+In that case, that place is the Raval district, home to the Museu d’Art Contemporani (MACBA) and the former poorhouse, which was converted into the Centre de Cultura Contemporània (CCCB).
 The white, luminous structure of the museum, designed by Richard Meier, will come as a surprise after you have been walking through the narrow streets of the neighbourhood.
-Next door to the museum, the CCCB, a cultural center dedicated to the theme of the city and urban phenomenon, organizes excellent exhibitions and is a perfect example of architectural renewal.
+Next door to the museum, the CCCB, a cultural centre dedicated to the city’s theme and urban phenomenon, organizes excellent exhibitions and is a perfect example of architectural renewal.
 It’s a must-see.

 The Museu Nacional d’Art de Catalunya is one of the most visited museums in Barcelona.
-It is a must-see for art lovers as it has one of the most important collections of Romanesque art in the world.
+It is a must-see for art lovers as it has one of the world’s most important collections of Romanesque art.
 You will also be able to review Renaissance, Baroque and Gothic artwork.
 The MNAC was built in 1929 for the International exhibition held in Barcelona.
-The location of the museum, on the heights of the Montjuic mountain, offers great views on Plaça Espanya and on the rest of the city.
-And if you have little time to spend in Barcelona, we would recommend visiting in the late afternoon.
+The museum’s location, on the heights of the Montjuic mountain, offers excellent views of Plaça Espanya and the rest of the city.
+And if you have little time to spend in Barcelona, we recommend visiting in the late afternoon.
 The museum is located just by the Magic Fountain of Montjuïc, which nightly lights and music shows illuminate the city’s skyline between the MNAC and Plaça Espanya.